4. The practical application of oneness, 4:1-6:9

 Walk in wisdom, 5:15-6:9.

-In the opening three chapters the Ephesian believers are reminded of their status and their destiny in Christ, reconciled to God and each other, reconciling all things, in heaven and on earth.
-This high calling demands that they live in keeping with it.
+In the opening three chapters, the Ephesian believers are reminded of their status and their destiny in Christ, reconciled to God and each other, and reconciling all things, in heaven and on earth.
+This high calling demands that they live it.
 The opening passage, 4:1-6, serves as an overview of the more detailed community and household responsibilities which follow in 4:7-6:9 - "I urge you to live a life (walk) worthy of the calling you have received", 4:1.
 Paul then explains "how diversity may be combined with unity", Best, 4:7-16, before moving into the more practical issues of believers living in community.
 In 4:17-24 the reader is reminded that through faith in Christ they have put off the old self and put on the new, they have died with Christ and are risen anew with Christ.
-The reader is then called upon to abandon the corruption of the old life and live out the new, some of the elements of which are described in 4:25-5:2 and further developed in 5:3-14, and this with an eye to divine judgment and the need for the church to confront sin within its ranks.
-The passage that follows, 5:15-20, serves as a bridge to Paul's practical instructions - the Christian walk / life within these evil days is supported by corporate Spirit-filled worship in word and song.
+The reader is then called upon to abandon the corruption of the old life and live out the new, some of the elements of which are described in 4:25-5:2.
+These elements further developed in 5:3-14, and this with an eye to divine judgment and the need for the church to confront sin within its ranks.
+The passage that follows, 5:15-20, serves as a bridge to Paul's practical instructions - the Christian walk, of a life lived within these evil days which is supported by corporate Spirit-filled worship in word and song.
 Practical household matters dealing with marriage, family and business obligations follow in 5:21-6:9.

 ii] Background: See 1:1-2.